zainkhalid08/reminders/readme.md

 2. the way we want the text to be displayed for visitors, we'll store the text in that way in db.(insead of getting in that way-less loadtime.)
 3. we are just using QUEUE_CONNECTION=sync for now as long as there is only one user who creates the post... (it might take some time in creation/updation but is worth perhaps)
 4. all title aria-label etc will be in lower case
+5. to set all seo related stuff title, description of static pages goto config/seo.php

 # TODOS